BenchCouncil/AIGCBench/README.md

 ## Contact Us

-If you have any questions, please feel free to contact us via email at fanfanda@ict.ac.cn and jianfengzhan.benchcouncil@gmail.com.
+:email: If you have any questions, please feel free to contact us via email at fanfanda@ict.ac.cn and jianfengzhan.benchcouncil@gmail.com.